 - Clean and apply a cold compress to the injured area if you bit your lip or tongue.

 - If you break a tooth you need to rinse your mouth with water.
-Then you can put a cold compress and call the dentist clinic.
+Then you can put on a cold compress and call the dentist clinic.
 Do not scrub or brush the root surface.

 - If your dislodged tooth is dirty clean it with water.